oneapi-src/oneDNN/tests/benchdnn/doc/benchdnn_input_files_naming_convention.md

 * **test_\<driver\>_ci**: These files are used in the CI testing cycle.
 CI is the first and thinnest testing cycle validating base functionality.
-To deploy benchdnn testing targets with CI inputs, DNNL_TEST_SET=CI should be specified.
+To deploy benchdnn testing targets with CI inputs, DNNL_TEST_SET=CI or DNNL_TEST_SET=CI_NO_CORR should be specified.
 If no additional `_ci` files are present, an input file will be used both for CPU and GPU testing.
     * **test_\<driver\>_gpu_ci**: These files are used in CI testing for GPU when differentiation on input files are needed. `_ci` file in this case will not be used for GPU testing.